YacineQbr/Cyclistic_Bike-Share/README.md

 **1. Tools**
 * **Excel:** Data cleaning
-* **RStudio:** Data cleaning and analysis
+* **RStudio:** Data analysis
 * **Tableau Public:** Data visualisation and reports creation

 **1.1.
 Excel:**

-First I made use of Ms Excel to clean the data.
+First I opened the CSV files into Ms Excel to clean the data.
 The cleaning steps taken include:

 * Removal of columns I won't needing for my analysis like start and end station names, station ids, latitudes, and longitudes.
-* Creation of ride_length column which is the time diference between the trip start time and the end time.
+* Creation of ride_length column which is the time diference between the trip start time and the end time substracting the column "started at" and "ended at".
-* Creation of day_of_week column which is the day of the week the trip started.
+* Creation of day_of_week column which is the day of the week the trip started using the function WEEKDAY.
 * Removal of rows with negative and zero ride lengths.
+* Duplicates: Rows with identical data.
+* Empty Cells: Cells with no data.
+* Inconsistent Formatting: Different formats for the same type of data.
+* Errors and Typos: Incorrect or misspelled entries.
+* Non-printable Characters: Hidden characters that may cause issues

+After cleaning and organizing data, I saved a copy for each CSV file as XLS under a subfolder named XLS.

 ### Phase 4: Analyze

 **1.1.
 RStudio:**